Schniz/pointguard/README.md

 A simple background job server (database) on top of PostgreSQL, that can be used in _any_ language and _any_ environment.

+> [!WARNING]
-> (this is obviously experimental, but it's for another project I'm working on so...)
+> this is obviously experimental, but it's for another project I'm working on on so... this is why issues are closed. feel free to [@ or DM me at Twitter](https://twitter.com/galstar) if you want to chat.

 ## Features